-${\it calculate_fisher_information} (x[,$ Calculates the expected Fisher information matrix weights,]) based on the kinematic information in a given num- ber of events. evaluate(x[, thetaO_filename,]) Evaluates a trained estimator of the log likelihood ratio (or, if method is 'sally' or 'sallino', the score). load(filename) Loads a trained model from files. save(filename[, save_model]) Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the in- puts (used for input scaling). train(method, x_filename[, y_filename,]) Trains a neural network to estimate either the like- lihood ratio or, if method is 'sally' or 'sallino', the score.
+$calculate_fisher_information(x[,$ Calculates the expected Fisher information matrix weights,]) based on the kinematic information in a given num- ber of events. evaluate(x[, theta0_filename,]) Evaluates a trained estimator of the log likelihood ratio (or, if method is 'sally' or 'sallino', the score). load(filename) Loads a trained model from files. save(filename[, save_model]) Saves the trained model to four files: a JSON file with the settings, a pickled pyTorch state dict file, and numpy files for the mean and variance of the in- puts (used for input scaling).
+Continued on next page train(method, x_filename[, y_filename,]) Trains a neural network to estimate either the like- lihood ratio or, if method is 'sally' or 'sallino', the score.